shuja-shah/vetclinic3/_help/psql.md

 You can also update and add or delete columns

 `UPDATE tablename SET columnname = 'value' , column2Name = 'value2' WHERE unique_idetifier = 'primaryKey';`

+You can also Have a look at this [link](https://www.postgresqltutorial.com/postgresql-update/)

+You can also use BEGIN before an update and ROLLPACK to undo changes.
+You can also make Savpoints like this

+    `
+    BEGIN;
+    SAVEPOINT mysavepoint;
+    UPDATE tablename SET columnname = 'value' WHERE unique_idetifier = 'primaryKey';
+    ROLLBACK TO SAVEPOINT mysavepoint;
+    COMMIT;
+    `